A Charlie Brown Valentine: Production notes

 A Charlie Brown Valentine was the first Peanuts special to be produced after the 2000 death of Peanuts creator Charles M. Schulz.
 It also marked the third time a Peanuts special was animated with digital ink and paint as opposed to traditional cel animation (the first one to do so was It Was My Best Birthday Ever, Charlie Brown in 1997.)
-It also utilized the drawing style similar to the comic strip, with a white outline around Lucy's short hair and Snoopy's long ears (this was dropped in future specials).
+The animation was done by Korean studio My Plan Animation; A Charlie Brown Valentine was their only Peanuts work.
+Lee Mendelson stated in 2012 of the animation outsourcing: "Everyone started sending work overseas.
+It didn't seem to affect the final outcome.
+If they can do it as well as we can do it for a lot less money, fine.
+If it didn't look good, Sparky would never have allowed it.
+If we had gone to him and said, 'We can't afford to do it here anymore,' and we couldn't do it well overseas, he would have just said, 'Let’s not do anymore.'"
+The special features a drawing style similar to the comic strip, with a white outline around Lucy's short hair and Snoopy's long ears (this was dropped in future specials).

 A Charlie Brown Valentine also depicts the Little Red-Haired Girl in full view, though she remains unnamed in this special, in contrast to her first full-view appearance in It's Your First Kiss, Charlie Brown (1977) when she was named Heather.
 She also does not resemble the "Heather" version in any way; that version last appeared in the 1988 special Snoopy!!!
 The Musical.

 Music score

-The bulk of the music score in A Charlie Brown Valentine consists of classic melodies composed by Vince Guaraldi, some tunes which had only been utilized once ("Heartburn Waltz").
+The majority of the music score in A Charlie Brown Valentine consists of classic melodies composed by Vince Guaraldi, some tunes which had only been utilized once ("Heartburn Waltz").
 Other more notable tunes, such as "Charlie Brown Theme", "Peppermint Patty" and a jazz/rock version of the franchise signature tune, "Linus and Lucy", were used as well.
 All themes were performed and arranged by David Benoit.